sagifogel/Proptics/docs/src/main/mdoc/optics/traversal.md

 }
 ```

-Most of the time you will be dealing with collections.
+Most of the time we will be dealing with collections.
 This is the way to create a `Traversal[S, A]` for a collection:

 ```scala
 import cats.syntax.option._